The Pillars of the Earth: Part Five (1152–1155)

 Eventually, Stephen agrees to have Henry succeed him.
 Philip learns that as part of their deal, all properties will revert to the owners who held them prior to Stephen's reign, thus making Richard the official earl, but Stephen will not have to force the handovers, meaning that Richard might not gain the earldom until Stephen's death.
 With the help of William's young wife, who loathes him, Aliena is able to allow Richard to capture the earldom's castle before Henry and Stephen's treaty can be made official and the King's Peace restored.
 William returns to the village of Hamleigh, and Waleran proposes to sell him the position of sheriff of Shiring so that he can oppose Richard and keep funding the cathedral.
 Remigius is abandoned by the two of them during this time, but Philip forgives him for his treachery and allows him to return to the priory.

 Richard refuses to grant the priory access to the quarry, on the basis that it was once part of the earldom.
 After Aliena calls him out for his ingratitude towards Philip, she is attacked and nearly raped by Alfred, who is out of work again after Shiring Cathedral is abandoned.
-Richard arrives and kills Alfred in the ensuing fight.
+Richard arrives and kills Alfred in the ensuing fight with Aliena's assistance.
 Seeing a chance to regain the earldom, William obtains a warrant to arrest Richard for murder on the king's behalf.
 Realising that Richard has no chance of a fair trial due to the attitudes towards marital rape of the time period and the hostility of both William and Stephen towards him, Philip proposes that Richard, who is more suited to be a soldier than an earl, fight in the Crusades as penance for killing Alfred; William would be unable to arrest him, and Aliena would be allowed to look after her brother's lands, therefore giving the earldom both a competent ruler and one willing to cooperate with the priory.
 Aliena and Jack marry within the new cathedral.